-As co-chair of Williams Mullen's Government Contracts practice area, Bob Korroch helps businesses win contracts with the federal government and helps those businesses perform those contracts profitably by drawing on his nearly twenty years of experience in all phases of the government acquisition process.
+As co-chair of Williams Mullen's Government Contracts and Unmanned Systems practice areas, Bob Korroch helps businesses win contracts with the federal government and helps those businesses perform those contracts profitably by drawing on nearly 20 years of experience in all phases of the government acquisition process.
+Bob supports all aspects of his clients’ business with special focus on teaming agreements and joint ventures; bid protest litigation; corporate compliance; contract claims and dispute litigation; and the unique considerations of government contractors in mergers and acquisitions.

-Mr. Korroch has extensive experience litigating protests and contract claims before many federal and state courts and boards.
+Bob has extensive experience litigating protests and contract claims before many federal and state courts and boards.
 He has handled numerous size status protests before several of the Small Business Administration’s area offices and the SBA’s Office of Hearings and Appeals.
 He also has significant experience advising contractors in their responses to government investigations of alleged violations of the False Claims Act and in guiding clients through the challenges of suspension and debarment proceedings.

-Prior to joining Williams Mullen, Mr. Korroch completed a 20-year career with the United States Coast Guard, where his practice focused on government contract law.
+Prior to joining Williams Mullen, Bob completed a 20-year career with the United States Coast Guard, where his practice focused on government contract law.
 As a staff attorney in the Coast Guard’s Office of Procurement Law, he represented the government in the litigation of numerous bid protests and appeals of contract disputes.
 He also advised Coast Guard contracting officers and major acquisition program managers in their development and implementation of acquisition strategies.
 He was principal legal advisor to the Coast Guard’s Great Lakes Icebreaker replacement acquisition.
 He also handled various matters of administrative law, including the Freedom of Information Act and fiscal law.
-Before his assignment with the Office of Procurement Law, Mr. Korroch was the sole attorney at a major Coast Guard training installation where he advised contracting officers in the formation and administration of numerous global services and construction contracts.
+Before his assignment with the Office of Procurement Law, Bob was the sole attorney at a major Coast Guard training installation, where he advised contracting officers in the formation and administration of numerous global services and construction contracts.

-Mr. Korroch is admitted to practice before the Virginia Courts and the U.S. Court of Federal Claims.
+Bob is admitted to practice before the Virginia Courts and the U.S. Court of Federal Claims.
 He is a member of the Boards of Contract Appeals Bar Association and served on the committee that recommended rules of procedure for the consolidated Civilian Board of Contract Appeals.
 He is a former member of the board of editors of the Public Contract Law Journal, published by the American Bar Association Section of Public Contract Law in cooperation with the George Washington University School of Law.
-For a number of years, the Journal featured his review of the government contract decisions of the U.S. Court of Appeals for the Federal Circuit.
+For a number of years, the journal featured his review of the government contract decisions of the U.S. Court of Appeals for the Federal Circuit.

 - Obtained favorable settlement netting our client over $1.5 million and avoiding all liability on a counterclaim.
 The matter stemmed from a prime-sub dispute concerning the development of satellite spectra management software and hardware.